jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Web%20Scraper%20Images/Parsing%20the%20table.JPG)

-This extremly difficult part can be fully explained using this [video source](http://www.youtube.com/watch?v=Ssi1A8FAAFI&t=16m25s).
+This extremely difficult part can be fully explained using this [video source](http://www.youtube.com/watch?v=Ssi1A8FAAFI&t=16m25s).
 This video will start in the middle explaining how to find pattern recognition and how this parsing line of code works.

-# Formating with Panda's dataframe
+# Formatting with Panda's dataframe

 It is important to make sure that all the information we extract is displayed in a clean easy to read format.